PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs

 \section{Conclusion}

-We introduce PTEB, a sentence embedding evaluation method that stochastically paraphrases MTEB data at eval-time.
-We show that the paraphrase LLMs yield semantically preserving yet token-diverse outputs.
-Since our end-to-end LLM-based method indirectly grounds the LLMs in human gold ratings, it can serve as a template for researchers who cannot include expensive human evaluations.
-Building on this, we demonstrate that the average performance of the tested embedding models drops across 7 MTEB tasks when paraphrased, demonstrating that PTEB effectively uncovers generalisation failures.
-As a multilingual check, we included 3 multilingual datasets covering 10 languages and 3 different tasks.
-Ablations over LLM judges and embedding models with different parameter counts show clear runtime–quality trade-offs for the models in scope, and that smaller models (generative LLMs: 12B; sentence encoders: 4B) perform comparably to larger ones on our tests.
-Our experiments confirm that PTEB yields statistically robust results across multiple runs - even if the paraphrase prompt is varied.
-In general, PTEB is a novel and more robust benchmarking methodology well suited to augment current embedding benchmarks.
+We introduce PTEB, a sentence embedding benchmark that stochastically paraphrases MTEB data at evaluation time.
+Using LLM judges and human evaluation, we show that the LLMs in scope yield semantics-preserving yet token-diverse paraphrases.
+Building on this, we demonstrate that the average performance of the tested embedding models drops across 7 NLP tasks when paraphrased, showing that PTEB effectively uncovers generalisation failures.
+For non-English languages, we included 6 multilingual datasets covering 25 languages incl. low resource (e.g., African) languages.
+Ablations over LLM judge and sentence embedding model sizes show runtime–quality trade-offs for the models in scope and that smaller models (12B parameters for LLM judges and 4B for embedding models) perform comparably to larger ones in our study.
+Our experiments confirm that PTEB yields statistically robust results across multiple runs with different random seeds and even if the paraphrase prompt is varied.
+In general, PTEB is a novel, more robust evaluation methodology well suited to augment current embedding benchmarks.